I'm Like a Bird

 "I'm Like a Bird" is a song by Canadian singer-songwriter Nelly Furtado.
 It was written by Furtado and produced by Gerald Eaton and Brian West for her debut studio album, Whoa, Nelly!
 (2000).
-Released as the album's first single in September 2000, it became a worldwide hit the following year, peaking at number one in Portugal, number two in Australia and New Zealand, number five in the United Kingdom, and number nine in the United States.
+Released as the album's first single on September 25, 2000, it became a worldwide hit the following year, peaking at number one in Portugal, number two in Australia and New Zealand, number five in the United Kingdom, and number nine in the United States.
 It was the eighth-most-played song on Canadian radio in 2001.

-In 2002, "I'm Like a Bird" was nominated for the Grammy Award for Song of the Year and won the Grammy Award for Best Female Pop Vocal Performance, making Furtado the first female act to win the award for her debut single since Mariah Carey did so ten years earlier and the last to be awarded to a Canadian in the category.
+In 2002, "I'm Like a Bird" was nominated for the Grammy Award for Song of the Year and won the Grammy Award for Best Female Pop Vocal Performance.
 It also won the Juno Award for Single of the Year in 2001.

 Composition

 "I'm Like a Bird" is composed common time in the key of B♭ major.
 The song moves at 90 beats per minute, and Furtado's voice spans around two octaves, from F3 to F5.
 It is written in verse-chorus form, with a bridge before the third chorus.